colames/Bio709_GQProject/Bio709_GQProject/Bio709_project_final.md

 ### Question 3: Are GQs enriched in UTRs?

 Now that I know that there are 98 GQs in UTRs, I wondered whether this represented an enrichment in these regions.
-To address this question, I combined my scripts from the first two questions (above) to write a new Python script to do this.
+To address this question, I combined my scripts from the first two questions (above) to shuffle the genome and search for GQs in the shuffled genome, but only in the regions that are defined as UTRs in the actual genome.

 I started by using the same method as before to define all UTRs, only this time I saved this list as a Python object so that I could import it into another script.